isotoma/react-cognito/README.rst

 - UC5 Retrieving user attributes for an authenticated user
 - UC6 Verify email address for an authenticated user
 - UC11 Change the current password for an authenticated user
+- UC12 Starting and completing a forgotten password flow for an unauthenticated user
 - UC14 Sign out
 - UC16 Retrieve the user from local storage
 - UC17 Log into an identity pool with a cognito user